 - Professionals or agencies working in marketing and communications, web design, digital media, social media and public relations.
 Often, we partner up on larger projects.
 TOP

 5. I need content.
 But what if my business or industry is boring?
 What will you write about?

 It doesn’t matter what you’re selling: interesting, relevant, attention-grabbing stories exist everywhere, even in the most lackluster of organizations!
 As a content marketing strategist, I can also help you identify story ideas that will appeal most to your audience(s).

 6. Do you charge by the hour or by project?

 I usually charge by the hour.
 However, for ongoing clients who wish to sign a multi-month contract with me, I am amenable to negotiating a small discount on my hourly rate.
 TOP

 Absolutely!
 I’ve spent more than 20 years doing content development for a very wide range of industries, and on an even wider range of topics.

 Even if I’ve never written about your industry, there is a very good chance I have written about something related to your business.
 Regardless, I always do my research to ensure I am well-versed in your specific business environment.
 TOP

 8. Who reads the content you write?

-Yes, many of my clients have been with me for years.
-They turn to me any time they need writing done—essentially, I become an extension of their team.
-And because I get to know the ins and outs of their business, they don’t need to spend a lot of time giving me direction on every task.
+Yes.
+When I sign on as your go-to writer/editor, I essentially become an extension of your team.
+And because I get to know the ins and outs of your business, you won't need to spend a lot of time giving me direction on every single task.
 TOP

 10. Do you do graphic or web design as well?